aaronkurz/hitl-ab-bpm/api-tests/README.md

 The tests are written using the Python test framework `pytest`.
 For guidance and quick-start guides, check out the [pytest website](https://docs.pytest.org/en/6.2.x/).

 To make requests to our backend, you can use the `requests` package.
-The base url of the backend is stored on the config.py module.
+The base url of the backend is stored in the config.py module.
 Please use that module to store anything relevant for all the API-tests.

 `utils.py` contains useful methods for multiple test modules.
 If you need to use similar/the same logic in multiple test